Laia2442/RayTracing/README.md

  ```
  Easily change the file name and folder location at the end of Main().

- To find the mean free path of the particles, you can use the following expresion where L1 is the total simulation length (check paper or thesis for explanation)
+ To find the mean free path of the particles, you can use the following expresion where L1 is the total simulation length (check dissertation for explanation)
  ```bash
  mfp_rt = 3/400*L1*Transmissivity;
   ```